Take Care of Your Emotional Health

 It can be hard to put a finger on a feeling, especially if you’re struggling with mood swings, loss of sleep, uncertainty and more.
 A simple self-assessment can help direct you to support services that can help.

 If you’d like to know more about your own level of mental wellness, Mental Health America offers a variety of screenings that can help guide you in the right direction.
 The immediate results are meant to provide a quick snapshot of your mental health and not to be used as a medical diagnosis.

 Tips & Strategies for Prioritizing Mental Health

 Resources for Domestic Violence

 Have a Non-Crisis Conversation About Mental Health Challenges

 Feeling overwhelmed, stressed, anxious, or alone?
 Whatever you are feeling is OK and it can help to connect to others.
-Throughout the COVID-19 pandemic, free, confidential support is available.
-Call 211 to speak with a trained counselor 24/7.
+Free, confidential support is available.
+Call 211 (or 866-211-9966) to speak with a trained counselor 24/7.